rwinkhart/libmutton/wiki/developers.md

 - `startrcwd`: Should be accepted by all libmutton implementations making use of the RCW daemon to cache passwords.
 Please accept a `startrcwd` argument that calls `crypt.RCWDArgument()`.

 ## Mobile Clipboard Management
-In an effort to reduce dependencies not needed in most environments, libmutton no longer provides clipboard management for mobile platforms (except for Termux).
+In an effort to reduce dependencies not needed in most environments, libmutton no longer provides clipboard management for mobile platforms.
 This should be handled by your GUI toolkit/framework.

 ## Configuration
 libmutton-based password manager clients should all share the same JSON configuration file.